-Federal implementation of the recommended project would be subject to the non-Federal sponsor agreeing to comply with applicable Federal laws and policies, including, but not limited to, the items listed below:
+Federal implementation of the recommended project would be subject to the non-Federal sponsor agreeing to comply with applicable Federal laws and policies.
+The non-Federal sponsor shall, prior to implementation, agree to perform the required items of cooperation including but not limited to those items listed below:

 - 1. Provide, without cost to the United States, all lands, easements, rights-of-way, and disposal areas, necessary for construction of the project; - 2.
 Provide, without cost to the United States, all necessary relocation and alterations of buildings and utilities, roads, bridges, sewers and related or special features; - 3.
 Hold and save the United States free from damages due to construction and the subsequent maintenance of the project, except for damages which are caused by the fault or negligence of the United States or its contractors, and, if applicable, adjust all claims concerning water rights; - 4.
 Maintain and operate the project works after completion without cost to the United States in accordance with regulations prescribed by the Secretary of the Army; and, - 5.
-Provide a cash contribution of at least five percent (5%) of the project cost so that the total non-Federal requirement including the cash contributions, land, easements, rights-of-way, relocations, and disposal areas (LERRD's), would not be less than thirty-five (35%) of the total project cost.
-Should the combination of the five percent (5%) minimum cash payment with the cost of the LERRD's exceed fifty percent (50%) of the total project cost, then the Sponsor would be required to provide five percent (5%) cash contribution and only that portion of the LERRD's necessary to result in the total non-Federal contribution equaling fifty percent (50%) of the total project cost.
+Provide a cash contribution of at least 5% of the project cost and additional cash if necessary so that the total non-Federal contribution would not be less than 35% of the total project cost.